sam-uit/citd-IE203/practices/01_Practice1-1-1/01_Practice1-1-1.md

 6. Taking the perspective of the customer, what performance measures can be attached to this process?
 7. What potential issues do you foresee this process might have?
 What information would you need to collect in order to analyze these issues?
 8. What possible changes do you think could be made to this process in order to address the above issues?
 Which performance measure would these changes improve?

+## Bài Làm

+Yêu cầu ở trên là tương đương 2 câu hỏi trong phần Question của ngữ cảnh:

+- What type of process is the above one: order-to-cash, procure-to-pay or issue-to-resolution?
+- Who are the actors in this process?